mzen17/Character-Neural-Engine/README.md

 an alternative license to creative works such as games, without needing to disclose source.

 # Development
 The project uses a FastAPI python backend, managed with Poetry.
-It is compatible with llama.cpp server, and will be compatible with OpenAI's GPT3.5 and GPT4.
+It is compatible with llama.cpp server, and is compatible with OpenAI's GPT3.5 and GPT4.

-Note: Do not commit **any** Facebook Llama weights into this repository, or display links to Llama weights anywhere in this repository for any reason.
-To get the official Llama weights, get them from [Facebook](https://ai.meta.com).

 # Performance
 We are currently working on the performance of the model, and finetuning the prompts.
 We are also looking into finetuning Llama 2 to support personalization more.

 ## Hardware Performance

-The inference server runs fairly well on midrange hardware.
+The inference server runs fairly well with INT4 models on midrange hardware.
 For reference, there is a ~26s inference time on a AMD Ryzen 5800H.

 All of the below is at n_threads = physical cores.
 Time per response are a 3 sample average.